Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 ```

 ### f)  List Files in Stage
-List the files that were created now in Stage and ready to be copied into Snowflake.
+List Files in Stage now ready to be copied into Snowflake.
-NOTE:  task will not run instantly, it will wait a minute before running
+NOTE:  Task will not run instantly, it will wait a minute before running
 ```
-list @VHOL PATTERN='.*SNOW_.*';
+list @VHOL_STAGE PATTERN='.*SNOW_.*';
 ```

 ### g)  Wait
-Wait a couple minutes, see it is regularly generating files to the schedule
+Wait a couple minutes and then you should see that the Task is regularly generating and adding a new file to the Stage.
 Reminder:  Remember to turn these Tasks off at end of lab or, if you take a break, jump to the last step of this section for the commands to suspend your tasks.
 ```
-list @VHOL PATTERN='.*SNOW_.*';
+list @VHOL_STAGE PATTERN='.*SNOW_.*';
 ```

 ### h)  Create a Second Task
-This Task will run every 3 minutes and utilizes the Staging Stream that identifies newly added records to the Staging file and loads into our analytical table
+This Task will run every 3 minutes and utilizes the Staging Stream that identifies newly added records to the Staging file and loads into our analytical table.
+As there will be multiple files ready for ingestion, note each will be loaded independently and in parallel.

-For this Task, lets utilize option to run with a serverless compute, as a full compute warehouse is not really necessary to have running for these small continuous microbatch tasks.
+For this Task, we will utilize the option to run with a serverless compute, as a full compute warehouse is not really necessary to have running for these small continuous micro-batch tasks.
 In an actual implementation, the incoming simulated data stream will be external.

 ```
 create or replace task PROCESS_FILES_TASK